 Sept.
 24: Musical mavericks: The astonishing madrigals of Renaissance composer (and murderer) Don Carlo Gesualdo, and how Beethoven, Chopin, Debussy, Stravinsky, Gershwin and Steve Reich changed music forever.

 Oct.
 29: Choral gems that touch the heart: Thrilling masterworks, including Bach's Mass in B Minor, plus astonishing gems from Bulgaria, Estonia and the San Juan Islands.

 Feb.
 11: David and Goliath: We explore why the great concertos thrill us as no other musical form does, in works by Mozart, Mendelssohn, Brahms, Ravel, Rachmaninoff, Bartok and Adams.

 March 25: Do orchestras need conductors?
 Deconstructing the mysteries of the podium, with examples from Beecham, Toscanini, Furtwangler, Karajan, Kleiber, Celibidache, Bernstein and Dudamel.

-April 29: Legendary singers: We admire the singers who made history: Caruso, Corelli, Callas, Caballe, Price, Nilsson, Sutherland, Pavarotti, Lieberson, Bartoli and others.
+April 29: Voices of the Century: We admire the singers who made history: Caruso, Corelli, Callas, Caballe, Price, Nilsson, Sutherland, Pavarotti, Lieberson, Bartoli and others.

 Parking: You may park in the store's parking lot on the corner of Powell Blvd. and 11th Ave., behind the store.
 You may also park in the Brooklyn Pharmacy parking lot, but avoid the spaces that say, “Brooklyn Pharmacy Only.”
 Additionally, you may park on 11th Ave., the one-way street directly behind the store, accessed from Powell Blvd.
 And you can find ample neighborhood parking on Franklin, as well as 10th Ave.